 The doctor puts a tube into the mouth and asks her to swallow.
 The endoscope allows to inspect the entire inside of the esophagus.
-Images are transferred to the monitor. a tissue sample (biopsy) can be taken.
+Images are transferred to the monitor.
+It may be taken tissue sample (biopsy).

 This kind of diagnosis of cancer of the esophagus is studying organ for the subject:

 Barium is clearly seen on x-ray.
 This study is not often used in the diagnosis of cancer of the esophagus.